- Exercise & Fitness»

 The Muscles worked

-The squat is designed to work the quadriceps which is the four muscle group in the front of you upper leg, the secondary muscles involved are the glutes with the hamstrings and calfs as stabilizer muscles.
+The squat is designed to work the quadriceps which is the four muscle group in the front of you upper leg, the secondary muscles involved are the glutes.
+The hamstrings and calf muscles as stabilizer muscles.

-The squat hits the four muscles of the quadriceps plus the gluts so it is considered a compound movement because it hits more then one muscle.
+The squat hits is considered a compound movement because it hits more then one muscle.

 Always ensure that you use proper form, stretch and warm up your knees to prevent injury.
 The squat is an excellent exercise for strength and growth, it can cause serious injury if done improperly.

-There are at least thirteen variations of this exercise so as you advance you have many tools to keep from adapting, there are a few I want to mention because of their advantages and drawbacks.
+There are at least thirteen variations of this exercise so as you advance you have many tools to keep your muscles from adapting.
+There are a few I want to mention because of their advantages and drawbacks.

 Body Weight Squat